sbtrwt/snake-game-2D/README.md

 - Food will grow size of snake
 - Powers
   - Green doughnut    : Shield for 10 seconds
-  - Sugar crystal     : Score increase with 50for 10 seconds
+  - Sugar crystal     : Score increase with 50 for 10 seconds
   - Pizza             : Speed up movement for 10 seconds
 - Players can eat each other and other will be out from game